-A full list of awardees appears at: https://slnc.info/SLNC-LSTA.
+See the full list of awardees at https://slnc.info/SLNC-LSTA.

 About the State Library of North Carolina